Descartes’ Life and Works

 - Garber, Daniel, 1992, Descartes’ Metaphysical Physics, Chicago: University of Chicago Press.

-- Garber, Daniel and Michael Ayers (eds.), 1998, The Cambridge History of Seventeenth-Century Philosophy, 2 vols., Cambridge: Cambridge University Press.
+- Garber, Daniel and Michael Ayers (eds.), 1998, The Cambridge History of Seventeenth-Century Philosophy, 2 volumes, Cambridge: Cambridge University Press.

 - Gaukroger, Stephen, 1995, Descartes: An Intellectual Biography, Oxford: Clarendon Press.